 Removing obstacles to starting a business

 Entrepreneurs in many economies continue to face significant barriers to entry when starting a business.
 Burdensome and costly regulation can prevent entrepreneurs from entering the formal economy, negatively impacting both the public and private sectors.
 Formalization allows entrepreneurs and employees to access the legal and financial services available to registered companies (such as obtaining loans and social security benefits).
 There is clear evidence that streamlining regulatory procedures can encourage business entry, business growth, job creation and rising national incomes.

-Thirty-eight economies made starting a business easier in 2016/17 by reducing the procedures, time or cost associated with the process.
-Two-thirds of these economies simplified registration formalities by, for example, abolishing requirements to obtain various approvals or consolidating several registration processes into one.
-Others streamlined post-registration procedures by eliminating the need to obtain a general business license or company seal.
-And still others set up or improved one-stop shops, reduced or eliminated minimum capital requirements and set up online platforms for entrepreneurs.
-Of the 38 economies that reformed in this area, 12 implemented complex improvements associated with two or more types of reforms.
+Forty-six economies made starting a business easier in 2018/19 by reducing the procedures, time, cost, or paid-in minimum capital requirement associated with the process.
+The majority of these economies simplified registration formalities by abolishing requirements to obtain various approvals or consolidating several registration processes into one.
+Others streamlined post-registration procedures by eliminating the need to obtain a general business license or company seal whereas others set up or improved one-stop shops, reduced or eliminated minimum capital requirements and set up online platforms for entrepreneurs.